hyp/swift-evolution/proposals/03xy-swift-to-cxx-module-and-function-interop.md

 that the header file that Swift generates provides interface for Clang-based languages like Objective-C, C and C++, instead of just providing an Objective-C-based interface for a Swift module.

 Map each Swift module to a C++ `namespace` declaration to provide namespacing for Swift APIs in C++.

+TODO: Describe your solution to the problem.
+Provide examples and describe how they work.
+Show how your solution is better than current workarounds: is it cleaner, safer, or more efficient?

 ### Header generation